BMG-Esports/gjallarhorn/README.md

 ![An active user icon](images/gjallaruser.png)

-Hovering over this icon will show radials that enable light mode and push notifications for possible errors.
+Hovering over this icon will show checkboxes that enable light mode and push notifications for possible errors respectively.

 ### Casters

 ![The Casters card](images/gjallarcasters.png)

-You can add up to four different casters, with blanks for their name, Twitter/X accounts, and pronouns.
+You can enter up to four different casters, with text boxes for their name, Twitter/X accounts, and pronouns.

 ### Game

 ![The Game card](images/gjallargame.png)

-This card can be input manually, or you can use the Set dropdown to populate text with a Start.gg match.
+This card can be input manually, or you can use the Set dropdown to populate text with a start.gg match.
 You can also import a set from the Queue card by clicking on the clipboard next to Push Round.
 Rounds won can be incremented using the plus and minus buttons next to Left and Right.

 ### Players

 ![The Player card](images/gjallarplayers.png)

 This card can be input manually.
 You can also import players from the Game card or the Queue card with the clipboard button next to Push.
-When importing players, Gjallarhorn will attempt to populate the Lifetime Score blank with information from the Stats API.
+When importing players, Gjallarhorn will attempt to populate the Lifetime Score textbox with information from the Stats API.
 It can also be manually incremented with the plus and minus buttons.
-The legend loaded for each player will be the most recently reported legend in the current tournament if applicable.
+The legend loaded for each player will be the most recently reported legend in the current tournament (if applicable).
 Otherwise, it will be the last legend the player ever reported.

 ### Ticker